Always helpful: How a Bill Becomes a Law.

 January 24, 2023

 Amendment alert!
-As you follow your one favorite bill, you will see that after it has had a public hearing, it may be scheduled for “executive action” — the vote in the policy committee on whether they are going to send it forward in the process.
+As you follow your one favorite bill, you will see that after it has d a public hearing, it may be scheduled for “executive action” — the vote in the policy committee on whether they are going to send it forward in the process.
 (What process?
 See the links at the top of the tips.)
 If there are amendments that are being proposed you need to read them, to find out whether someone is proposing to gut the bill, make it impossible to implement, or (more dramatic still), introduce a “striker” — a whole new text that replaces the one you lovingly worked through before.
 If you see anything alarming in the amendments, please alert the relevant working group clerk and send an individual note about your concerns to all the members of the committee individually.
-(They are listed on the committee information page [see Legislative Committees in the left-hand column] and their email addresses are email@example.com.)
+(They are listed on the committee information page [see Legislative Committees in the left-hand column] and their email addresses are .)
 The working group clerk may want to propose an Action Alert to the whole working group or whole QV list about the amendments.

 January 18, 2023